integrationservices/Constant-Contact-PHP-Developers-Code/README.txt

 PHP 4.3.0 or higher
 XML extension installed and enabled curl extension with SSL support
 Constant Contact account username and password.
+If you do not have a constant contact account signup for a free 60 day trial using this link: http://bit.ly/cctrial

 IMPORTANT:
 This code has an API key hardcoded.